If you own an investment property and use a property manager, how do you really know they are working their hardest to maximize your profits?

 In the mobile age, there should be no reason that your property manager should be using spreadsheets to manage their real estate business.
 Property management software gives managers the best way professionally maintain multiple properties for their owners.

-Software designed for property managers lets owners see property performance in easy to read reports that can be emailed or accessed via an online portal from a smartphone.
+Software designed for property managers, like Rentec Direct, lets owners see property performance in easy to read reports that can be emailed or accessed via an online portal from a smartphone.
 Rental software gives your manager an easy way to send you rental income online, meaning less than they will be processing check payments and more time they can spend focusing on your tenants.

 Property management software typically costs your manager $1/unit, making it an affordable enhancement to their business.
 If your property manager is not using rental software for their business, you should consider a company that utilizes technology and modern tools to serve you better.